 Team roles for success

 An important factor becomes, is there a clear shared mission for moving forward?
-“The purpose is all important, followed by creating a clear and compelling picture of the desired future state,” Weston advises.
-“Everyone needs to then know the strategies to drive the change and the part they individually play in it.”
+“The purpose is all-important, followed by creating a clear and compelling picture of the desired future state,” Weston advises.
+“Everyone needs to know the strategies to drive the change and the part they individually play in it.”

 Start a Hiring conversation